AltSchool/ember-cli-react/README.md

 1. Remove `ember-browserify` from your project's `package.json` (if no other addon is using).
-2. Install latest `ember-cli-react` and make sure blueprint is run `ember generate ember-cli-react`.
+2. Install latest `ember-simple-react` and make sure blueprint is run `ember generate ember-simple-react`.
 3. Remove `npm:` prefix from all import statements.

 Then you should be good to go :)